FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 });
 ```

-Run tests, fix the errors.
+Run your tests, and fix the errors.

 ???